-Arty is a Partner in Osborne Clarke’s IP group, and is Head of IP Disputes in the UK.
-She focuses primarily on litigation and has acted in several leading cases over the past 22 years – in the High Court, Court of Appeal and CJEU.
+Arty is a Partner and Head of IP Disputes in the UK.
+She focuses primarily on litigation and has acted in several leading cases over the past 23 years – in the High Court, Court of Appeal and CJEU.
 Arty also advises clients on how best to protect their IP to create valuable business assets which can be readily enforced against third parties.

 Arty has particular experience of urgent relief such as Interim Injunctions, Search Orders (executing and supervising), Freezing Injunctions, Norwich Pharmacal Orders and Anti-Suit Injunctions.

 Arty joined Osborne Clarke in 2017, prior to which she was a partner for 13 years at international IP firm Rouse.